 Are you planning to poison yourself with nicotine?
 You would need to smoke at least two packs continuously.
 This is considering a cigarette contains only 1mg of it.

 This doesn’t seem possible even when you attempt to poison yourself on purpose.
 Yet, for the kids, even the nicotine inside a single cigarette may be toxic.
+Be aware of Nicotine addiction signs to prevent overdose.

 In any case, what determines the toxicity is how much nicotine reaches your brain.